OOPA2018/syllabus/README.md

 It is a fast-paced course starting from C#/.NET basics and quickly moving to more advanced object-oriented concepts and applications spanning numerical methods, computational mathematics and quantitative finance.

-While it's an assignment-only course, the workload is still quite high and every year a few students fail this course.
+While it's an assignment-only course, the workload is quite heavy and every year a few students fail this course.
 You will need to make sure you work through the tutorial sheets and lecture material regularly to clear-up any doubts as they come up and make the most of the teaching staff's help before heading off to work on the main project during the winter teaching vacation.

-Computers are provided in the lab, though you are encouraged to bring a laptop for in-class exercises.
+Computers are provided in the lab.

 ## Prerequisites